otrv4/otrv4/otrv4.md

 ### Revealing MAC Keys

-Old MAC keys are keys from already received messages and that will no longer be used to verify the authenticity of that message.
+Old MAC keys are keys from already received messages, that will no longer be used to verify the authenticity of that message.
 We reveal them in order to provide [forgeability of messages](#forging-transcripts): once MAC keys are revealed, anyone can modify an OTR message and still have it appear as valid.